This is living. The people are down-to-earth. The beauty is breathtaking. The activities are endless.

 Cottage-less food lovers flock to Elmhirst Resort on Rice Lake.
 It’s owned by two brothers who grow their own food, raise their own cattle and serve up refined hospitality in the Feast ON certified Hearthside Dining Room.

 For those looking to pack their own lunch, head to the Farmers Market in Peterborough.
 It’s been around since 1825!
+We love the prepared food stalls strewn amongst the farm stands on Saturdays.

 Hop heads need to stop into the Publican House Brewery for The Square Nail Pale Ale and the Stonewall Stout.
+If you’re lucky, you can snag a table on their massive patio and enjoy a perch sandwich, some Ontario turkey wings or a wood-fired pizza hot from the oven.

 And did we mention buttertarts?
 With over 40 options for some sticky sweet love, there’s something for every nut AND raisin lover in the area!
 Check out The Butter Tart Tour for details!